 - 9 am to 5 pm on the weekend

-Research contacts about our customer service are usually several days after you have used one of our services.
+We usually undertake research about how we serve you several days after you have used one of our services.

 You don’t have to take part in any research activity if you don’t want to.